 Marinated with Baja citrus marinade, the tempeh is grilled and served with pineapple salsa.
 Topped with fresh slices of avocado on a be of lettuce in a flour tortilla.

 Air-fired or baked, these vegan taquitos offer a choice of six different fillings.
-Topped with guacamole, salsa, and my favorite Vegan Southwest Dressing, these crunchy treats are a family favorite.
+These crunchy treats are a family favorite topped with guacamole, salsa, and my favorite, vegan southwest dressing.

 Potato Tacos?
 Yes!
-Fill a corn or flour tortilla with a savory Mexican potato filling, add refried beans and salsa and then grill it in a pan.
-Crispy and savory, all in every bite.
+Fill a corn or flour tortilla with a savory Mexican potato filling, add refried beans and salsa, and then grill it in a pan: crispy and delicious, all in every bite.

 Do you love roasted vegetables?
 Marinate vegetables and roast or grill them.
 Add vegan refried beans and lettuce for a quick and easy vegan taco dinner.

-A combination of mushrooms, walnuts, and spices makes this delicious chorizo meat.
-Top with avocado cream, vegetables, and guacamole.
+A combination of mushrooms, walnuts, and spices makes this delicious chorizo meat—topped with avocado cream, vegetables, and guacamole.

 Of course, vegan taco recipes aren't just for dinner or Tuesday.
 Breakfast, however, is a perfect time for breakfast tacos.
 Full of spicy tofu scramble, black beans, salad, and avocado, these tacos are the breakfast of champions.